saram88/fst-weseeu/README.md

 As the developer, I can concisely document my testing and deployment methods so assessors and other developers can understand the website from a technical standpoint.
 #### User Stories
 - As the developer, I can create a README.md file so that other developers and the assessors can have an in-depth look at the website's structure and programming.
-- As the developer, I can create a TESTING.md file so that the assessors can see the bugs and their solutions identified and the validation passed.
 - As the developer, I can concisely describe the Heroku deployment process so that others know how to deploy an app on Heroku.

 ### | Error Pages